GPS Speedometer app icon

 The Corner Clipping Phenomenon

-Corner clipping (also called corner truncation) is the primary cause of GPS under-reading on curves.
+Corner clipping (also called corner truncation) is the primary cause of GPS distance under-measurement on curves — the trip-meter and recorded track, not the speed on your display.
 According to Wikipedia’s GPS error analysis, this geometric problem occurs when GPS calculates straight-line distance between widely-spaced position samples rather than measuring the actual curved path traveled.
+Everything in this section is about that distance shortfall; your Doppler speed reading rides through it unaffected.

 How Corner Clipping Works